In the Ocean Twilight Zone, Life Remains a Mystery

 But even though there are gigatons of fish in the twilight zone, surprisingly little is known about them.
 Spread out across immense distances or clustered in isolated hot spots, they confound efforts to sample, image, or measure their abundance.

 That could soon change.

 WHOI scientists are building the first long-term observation network focused on life in the twilight zone.
-Located in the Atlantic Ocean off the U.S. East Coast—out beyond the continental shelf, where water depths are measured in miles, not feet—the network will provide an around-the-clock view of life in the twilight zone over an area spanning more than 155,000 square miles (250,000 square kilometers).
+Located in the Atlantic Ocean off the U.S. East Coast-out beyond the continental shelf, where water depths are measured in miles, not feet-the network will provide an around-the-clock view of life in the twilight zone over an area spanning close to one million square kilometers (~400,000 square miles).

 "This is really the first time that anyone has developed a system capable of collecting data with that kind of spatial and temporal resolution, specifically in the ocean's midwater," says WHOI ocean ecologist Simon Thorrold, who is helping to create the network.
 "It's going to be a huge advance."